BOJ may trim growth forecast, debate risks from China

 With the economy seen stalling in the second quarter on weak exports, the BOJ may cut by 0.1-0.2 percentage point its forecast of a 2.0 percent expansion in the current fiscal year to March 2016, say sources familiar with its thinking.

-But the board is seen roughly maintaining its optimistic price forecasts, they say, signalling that no immediate expansion of stimulus was forthcoming.
+But the board is seen roughly maintaining its optimistic price forecasts, they say, signaling that no immediate expansion of stimulus was forthcoming.

 Japan's economy likely entered a soft patch on weak exports and household spending, though analysts expect growth to pick up in July-September as rising wages lift consumption.